 In a recent National Car Rental State of Business Travel Survey, some interesting findings emerged:

-- Ninety percent of business travelers plan to travel at least the same amount or more in 2018 (63 percent will travel the same amount; 27 percent will travel more).
+- Ninety percent of business travelers plan to travel at least the same amount or more (63 percent will travel the same amount; 27 percent will travel more).

 - Business travelers say they work more hours (57 percent) and have more focus (48 percent) when they travel for business.

 - Ninety-two percent of business travelers are satisfied with their quality of life when traveling for business; 89 percent are satisfied with the amount of business travel they do.Aside from the business/work side of the survey, the desire for pursuing leisure activities while on a business trip also emerged in the survey.
 Most business travelers feel they deserve a break while on the road.
 And, most bosses (92 percent) support their travelers in taking time for leisure activities.

 Aside from the business/work side of the survey, the desire for pursuing leisure activities while on a business trip also emerged in the survey.
 Most business travelers feel they deserve a break while on the road.
 And, most bosses (92 percent) support their travelers in taking time for leisure activities.